Different Tile Shapes

 Turn Straight Lines into Round Designs

 Can you make a curved design using only straight lines?
 You absolutely can!
-If you don't believe it, you can see it for yourself in the video Drawing a Perfect Circle with Straight Lines.
 You can also use straight-edged tiles to create compelling circular designs and curved lines.
 The process isn't quite the same as it is with a paper and pencil, but it uses the same basic principle: Put together enough small straight lines, and the resulting figure will approximate a curve.
-In the below picture, you can see how small geometric shapes were arranged to form circular designs for a behind-the-range backsplash.
-Squares form the outer rings of each circle.
-As the designs move inward, the tiles become more trapezoidal.
+In the below picture, you can see how small geometric shapes were arranged to form a wave design for an accent wall.
+As the designs move horizontally, the tiles become more trapezoidal.
 At the center of each circle is a cluster of triangular wedges or a solitary round tile.

 Use Narrow Tiles to Form a Border